danielbisar/settings/README.md

 Default installation location ~/.local/opt/db-settings.

-Copy db-settings-setup() function from ./install_dbs.sh into your ~/.bashrc and restart the terminal.
+Copy db-settings-setup() function from ./install_dbs.sh into your ~/.bashrc and call the function, then restart the terminal.

 ## Further setup